 MCH is not a conventional pesticide and is not toxic to animals or the environment.
-Synergy Shield MCH is registered with the EPA in the USA and we have a pending registration approval with PMRA in Canada.
-Currently we can only supply MCH to USA customers.
+Synergy Shield MCH bubble caps are registered with the Environmental Protection Agency (EPA) in the USA and with Pest Management Regulatory Agency (PMRA) in Canada.

 MCH for protection of Douglas-fir trees against Douglas-fir beetles (Dendroctonus pseudotsugae)

 and Spruce trees against Spruce beetles (Dendroctonus rufipennis)

 Product # 3311 Synergy Shield MCH Single Bubble (USA Only) Product # 3071 Synergy Shield MCH Double Bubble (Canada and USA)

 Synergy Shield MCH bubbles are sold in multiples of 10.